dperussina/code-library/SQL/advanced-examples.md

     ORDER BY
         user_id, event_timestamp;
     ```
-* **Explanation:** Uses CTEs to break down the logic. `EventTiming` gets the previous event time using `LAG`. `SessionStartFlag` calculates the time difference (syntax varies!) and flags session starts. `SessionAssignment` calculates a running count (`SUM() OVER(...)`) of the `is_new_session_start` flag for each user, effectively assigning a sequence number to each session for that user.
-* **Notes:** The exact syntax for calculating time differences is highly database-dependent.
-Ensure consistent time zones.
-Performance can be challenging on very large event tables; partitioning and indexing `user_id` and `event_timestamp` are crucial.

 ---

 **5. Cohort Analysis (Retention)**

-* **Purpose:** To track the behavior (e.g., retention, repeat purchases) of groups (cohorts) of users who share a common characteristic, typically their acquisition date or first action date.
+*   **What it does:** Tracks the behavior (e.g., retention, repeat purchases) of groups (cohorts) of users who share a common characteristic, typically their acquisition date or first action date, over subsequent time periods.
-* **Concept:**
-    1. Determine the cohort for each user (e.g., the month/week of their first activity/signup).
-    2. Track user activity over subsequent periods (days, weeks, months after cohort assignment).
-    3. Calculate the difference between the activity date and the cohort date to get the "period number" (e.g., Month 0, Month 1, Month 2).
-    4. Aggregate to find how many users from each cohort were active in each subsequent period.
-    5. Often presented as a percentage of the initial cohort size.
-* **SQL Pattern (Illustrative - Date functions vary):**
+*   **Why you use it:** To understand how user engagement changes over time based on when they were acquired, compare the long-term value of different cohorts, and assess the impact of product changes or marketing campaigns.
+*   **Note:** Date truncation and difference calculations are major points of dialect variation.
     ```sql
     WITH UserCohorts AS (
         -- Determine the cohort (e.g., first activity month) for each user SELECT
             user_id,
-            MIN(DATE_TRUNC('month', activity_date)) AS cohort_month -- PostgreSQL/BigQuery syntax for first day of month
+            -- PostgreSQL/BigQuery syntax for first day of month:
+            DATE_TRUNC('month', MIN(activity_date)) AS cohort_month
+            -- MySQL syntax:
-            -- DATE_FORMAT(MIN(activity_date), '%Y-%m-01') AS cohort_month -- MySQL syntax
+            -- DATE_FORMAT(MIN(activity_date), '%Y-%m-01') AS cohort_month
+            -- SQL Server syntax:
-            -- DATEFROMPARTS(YEAR(MIN(activity_date)), MONTH(MIN(activity_date)), 1) AS cohort_month -- SQL Server syntax
+            -- DATEFROMPARTS(YEAR(MIN(activity_date)), MONTH(MIN(activity_date)), 1) AS cohort_month
         FROM
             your_schema.user_activity
         GROUP BY